ericoporto/rocambolli/README.md

 This is my first entry to Ludum Dare and my first finished game alone.
 I decided to do a genre that's well known (platformers) but that I had never done.

+The theme announced was ONE ROOM, and I thought on having all the game in a single screen, and the idea was that you could see all the game from first screen, in layers.

 I decided on JS because it is the only thing I sorta know.

 Then I decided to encode every information on the levels on the images, because I needed a fast way to create levels.